tanshijain/SIP2019/README.md

-This is my active shooter project.
+This is my active shooter project that I did for UC Santa Cruz.